Permutation representations and automorphisms of evolution algebras: Multiply-transitive groups

-\begin{lemma} Let $P\leq S_n$ be a $4$-transitive permutation group.
-Then, for any group monomorphism $\psi\colon P\to S_n$, $\psi(P)\leq S_n$ is also a $4$-transitive permutation group. \end{lemma} \begin{proof} The result is obvious for $P=A_n,S_n$, since in these cases $S_n$ contains just one copy of these subgroups.
-The case of Mathieu groups follows from a case by case analysis of the possible permutation representation of these groups as described in the ATLAS of Finite Group Representations \cite{Atlas-representation}.
-Indeed, there is just one copy of $M_n\leq S_n$ (up to inner conjugation within $S_n$) for $n=11, 23, 24$, while there are two non equivalent representations $M_{12}\leq S_{12}$ which are both $5$-transitive. \end{proof}
+\begin{proof} The result is straightforward for $ P = A_n $ and $ P = S_n $, as in these cases $ S_n $ contains only one conjugacy class of these subgroups.
+For the Mathieu groups, the claim follows from a case-by-case analysis of their possible permutation representations, as described in the \emph{ATLAS of Finite Groups Representations} \cite{Atlas-representation}.
+Specifically: \begin{itemize} \item For $ M_n $ with $ n = 11, 23, 24 $, there exists a unique copy of $ M_n \leq S_n $ (up to inner conjugation within $ S_n $). \item For $ M_{12} $, there are two non-equivalent representations $ M_{12} \leq S_{12} $, both of which are $ 5 $-transitive. \end{itemize} \end{proof}